sendgrid/docs/content/docs/ui/analytics-and-reporting/global.md

 <call-out>

 Want deeper data and insights?
-With [SendGrid Email Insights Reports](https://go.sendgrid.com/Email-Insights-Reports.html?utm_source=docs), you’ll get access to more data about your email performance plus customized insights from a deliverability consultant.
+With [SendGrid Expert Insights Reports]({{root_url}}/ui/analytics-and-reporting/subscribing-to-expert-insights), you’ll get access to more data about your email performance plus customized insights from a deliverability consultant.

 </call-out>